How to Get Performance Management Right

 Underperformance can be difficult to navigate if one or more of your team aren’t hitting the mark.

-Make sure you have protocols in place to address underperformance, balancing being sensitive to your team members but keeping your organisational goals at the forefront of your minds.
+Make sure you have protocols in place to address underperformance, balancing being sensitive to your team members while keeping your organisational goals in mind.

 Happy, productive employees who are realising their potential on the job will do their best for you.
-You’ll see engagement, morale and productivity considerably increase, giving your organisation the best possible chance at success.
-Do you know what else can help?
+You’ll see engagement, morale, and productivity considerably increase and give your organisation the best possible chance at success.

-Cintra HR knows performance strategy and our software can help flawlessly execute your performance strategy, with:
+Cintra knows performance, and our software can help flawlessly execute your performance strategy, with:

 • Goals and OKRs